phasync/phasync/docs/run-and-go.md

 }
 ```

-Every single time the `fgetcsv` function is run your application may be paused paused doing nothing.
+Every single time the `fgetcsv` function is run your application may be paused doing nothing.

 Let's put the function inside the example code from above: